druce/druce.github.io/_posts/2011-07-30-state-of-play.md

 <div>
   A complete nonstarter and immediately nixed by the Senate.
-So Reid will pass a bill through the Senate that doesn&#8217;t give up another hostage. <a href="http://www.christianpost.com/news/boehner-vs-reid-what-do-their-bills-say-53094/">A comparison</a>.
+So Reid will pass a bill through the Senate that doesn’t give up another hostage. <a href="http://www.christianpost.com/news/boehner-vs-reid-what-do-their-bills-say-53094/">A comparison</a>.
 </div>